 David Nichols, DVM, has worked at Coral Veterinary Clinic in Fort Myers and on Sanibel since receiving his DVM from Colorado State University in 1984.
 He has been a partner at Coral Veterinary Clinic since 1990 and majority owner and President since 2008.
 Dr. Nichols has been a CROW volunteer since 1984, and a board member for 18 years.
 He has served as veterinarian on the Institutional Animal Care and Use Committee at Florida Gulf Coast University since 2000.
 He is a member of the Caloosa Veterinary Society, the FVMA, the AVMA and the American Animal Hospital Association.

-Rob Lisenbee is Vice President and Office Manager of Bank of the Islands on Sanibel Island, a role he’s held for the past 13 years.
+Rob Lisenbee is Vice President of Bank of the Islands on Sanibel Island, a role he’s held for the past 17 years.
 Rob is an area native, having grown up in Fort Myers.
-He made his career in the Fort Myers banking industry where he held increasingly responsible positions for the past 36 years.
-He has been involved with many of Sanibel’s non-profit organizations over the years, including The Sanibel School Fund, The Schoolhouse Theater, The Sanibel Community Association, The Sanibel-Captiva Kiwanis and the Bailey Matthews Shell Museum.
+He made his career in the Fort Myers banking industry where he held increasingly responsible positions for the past 40 years.
+He also serves on the board of the Sanibel School Fund.
+Prior board membership includes: The Schoolhouse Theater, The Sanibel Community Association, The Sanibel-Captiva Kiwanis and the Bailey Matthews Shell Museum.

 Diane Bean, DVM is a small animal and exotic veterinarian at Coral Veterinary Clinic in Fort Myers.
 Before graduating from the University of Florida, College of Veterinary Medicine, Diane received her B.S. in Marine Science and Biology from the University of Miami.
 Prior to pursuing her passion for veterinary medicine, Diane worked as a marine biologist for The National Audubon Society where she was involved in multiple research projects in the Florida Everglades.
 Since 2011, Diane has been both a volunteer and relief veterinarian for CROW.